5 Facts You Probably Didn't Know About Your Vagina

 Here are 5 facts to help you impress your friends at your next period party!
 Wait ... you don't have period parties?
 You should.

-- Your vagina is highly elastic.
+Your vagina is highly elastic.
 It is a muscular vessel that can range from 7-10 cm (2-4 inches) and is what experts call a potential space, which means your vagina is not open all the time.
-Most of the time your vagina is compressed so the back and front vaginal walls are squeezed together.
+Most of the time, your vagina is compressed, so the back and front vaginal walls are squeezed together.
 But fear not—your vagina is made to easily contract and expand.
-This means it can easily stretch to accommodate both things going in or out—think a cup or baby.
+This means it can easily stretch to accommodate things going in or out—think a menstrual cup or baby.

-- The vagina is tilted at roughly a 130-degree angle.
-This is why the best way to insert your cup is to aim it towards your tailbone.
+The vagina is tilted at roughly a 130-degree angle.
+This is why the best way to insert your period cup is to aim it towards your tailbone.

-- The vagina is self cleaning.
+The vagina is self cleaning.
 Say what?!
 No need to use harsh chemicals or scrubs which can actually cause more harm than good.
 Vaginas produce protective substances (discharge) that help to protect it from any unwanted fluid and bacteria.
-When harsh products are used as a douche, they can throw off the natural pH of your vagina, increasing risk of irritation and infection.
-So leave your vagina be so it can clean its own house!
+When harsh products are used, as a douche, they can throw off the natural pH of your vagina, increasing risk of irritation and infection.
+Leave your vagina be so it can clean its own house!